Automotive Art also referred to as Auto Art, and Car Art is a rapidly

 viewpoint but there are also arguments for the merits of depicting

-cars as part of our history and because they did so much to shape
+cars as part of our history.
+They have in will continue to shape civilization

 to take into consideration the merits of each genre of art and not